 - Pause the lowest CTR ad in each ad group and create a new version of the best performing ad in the group with better ad copy.

 - Review the best performing keywords and check search terms for any random irrelevant words that do not relate to your business.
 Aim to add 5-10 negative broad negative keywords each day.

 - Check that you don’t have any ad groups eating into your daily budget that have not converted into a sale/lead.
 If so, evaluate and pause.

 - At the campaign level, view the search terms and see if you have any converting queries that need adding as an exact match or phrase match keyword types into the ad groups.

 - Review quality scores at the keyword level and see if there are opportunities to improve ad relevance or landing page experience.

 Remember that depending on how well you’ve structured the Google Ads account, it can take 1-3 months for an account to generate the desired return on investment, which is why you should always start with a smaller budget and then increase your budget each month.

 We get asked all the time what exactly a ‘conversion’ is!
 Simply put, a conversion is an action that a business deems valuable and is always the objective of a campaign.

 This could be a form submission on a contact page, a click on a telephone number, a view of a key page, a purchase confirmation page, or anything else.
-Tracking conversions is made easy if a website has Google Tag Manager and Google Analytics code added by their website developers.
-We’re not going in-depth on conversion tracking in this article, but watch this space for our new article.
+Tracking conversions is made easy if a website has a Google Tag Manager and Google Analytics code added by their website developers.
+We’re not going in-depth on conversion tracking in this article, but watch this space for our upcoming article.
 There are plenty of videos on YouTube about tracking conversions in Google ads.